Skip to main content

 3. Novel Blood and Urine Biomarkers ∞ Research is actively pursuing other biomarkers beyond PSA, such as the Prostate Health Index (PHI) or 4Kscore Test, which combine multiple markers to provide a more accurate risk assessment and reduce the number of unnecessary biopsies.

-This academic perspective reveals that monitoring during androgen optimization is a sophisticated clinical discipline.
+This academic perspective reveals that monitoring prostate health during androgen optimization is a sophisticated clinical discipline.
 It is built on a molecular understanding of hormone action, informed by large-scale clinical evidence, and is evolving toward a future of ever-greater precision.
 It is a process of diligent, data-driven stewardship of one’s own physiology.

 References